docker/docs/kitematic/userguide.md

 stream logs, and single click terminal into your Docker container all from the GUI.

-First, if you haven't yet done so, [download and start Kitematic](index.md).
+First, if you haven't yet done so, download and start Kitematic by installing [Docker Toolbox](/toolbox/overview.md#ready-to-get-started).

 ## Container list